-Clusius most likely saw that tulip between 1564 and 1570 in Joris Rye’s garden in Mechelen, Flanders.
+Clusius most likely saw his first tulip between 1564 and 1570 in Joris Rye’s garden in Mechelen, Flanders.
 Though Clusius was intrigued by the tulip’s charms, he also explored its possible medicinal use and even preserved some of its bulbs in sugar to eat for pleasure.
-He declared the candied tulips somewhat less tasty than orchid roots!
+He declared the candied tulips somewhat less tasty than orchid roots.

 In 1573 Emperor Maximilian invited Clusius to establish a botanic garden in Vienna, near the frontier of the Holy Roman Empire, only fifty miles from the Ottoman border.
-The emperor’s death only three years later brought the project to a halt, leaving Clusius and his plants stranded in a small, private garden.
-He struggled in Vienna for the next 16 years, eking out a living, fighting off plant thieves, developing, classifying and sharing new tulip hybrids.
+The emperor’s death three years later brought the project to a halt, leaving Clusius and his plants stranded in a small, private garden.
+He struggled in Vienna for the next 16 years, eking out a living and fighting off plant thieves, all while developing, classifying and sharing new tulip hybrids.